MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-manage-access-tokens.md

 A valid bearer token (with active access_token or refresh_token properties) keeps the user's authentication alive without requiring him or her to re-enter their credentials frequently.

 The access_token can be used for as long as it’s active, which is up to one hour after login or renewal.
 The refresh_token is active for 336 hours (14 days).
-After the access_token expires, an active refresh_token can be used to get a new access_token / refresh_token pair as shown in the example below.
+After the access_token expires, an active refresh_token can be used to get a new access_token / refresh_token pair as shown in the following example.
 This cycle can continue for up to 90 days after which the user must log in again.
 If the refresh_token expires, the tokens cannot be renewed and the user must log in again.

-Use [the 'POST /login/refreshToken HTTP/1.1' API call](https://microsoft.github.io/deployr-api-docs/?tags=User#refresh-user-access-token)  to refresh a token.
+To refresh a token, use [the 'POST /login/refreshToken HTTP/1.1' API call](https://microsoft.github.io/deployr-api-docs/?tags=User#refresh-user-access-token).

 #### Example: Refresh access_token